HoangChu5202/Web-Final-Project/README.md

 I also learn how to use Figma.

-Short cut to clear code: Shift + alt + F
+Short cut to clean code: Shift + alt + F